Back to Blog

 One feature I particularly like is the countdown timer.
 You can add dynamic timers to promotional emails that update based on when the email is opened.
 It creates urgency without the fake "limited time offer" claims.
 For flash sales and product launches, this single feature can meaningfully improve conversion rates.

-3. Bee Free - Best for Quick Builds
+3. Beefree (BEE) - Best for Quick Builds

 The free tier is actually usable for real work.
 You get unlimited emails with full editor access.
-The only catch is BEE branding in the footer of your emails.
-For many small marketing teams, that's an acceptable tradeoff.
-As your needs grow, the paid tier removes branding and adds features like saved rows, custom fonts, and merge tags.
+The only real catch is some restrictions around saved rows and brand kits.
+As your needs grow, the paid tier removes restrictions and adds features like saved rows, custom fonts, brand styles, and merge tags.
+Beefree Pro now ships with their AI assistant, which generates entire layouts from a prompt and is one of the better implementations I've used outside Sequenzy.

-Mobile editing deserves mention.
-Bee Free lets you adjust the mobile version of your email separately from desktop, which is essential for campaigns where the mobile experience needs different emphasis.
+Mobile editing deserves a mention.
+Beefree lets you adjust the mobile version of your email separately from desktop, which is essential for campaigns where the mobile experience needs different emphasis.
 You can hide blocks on mobile, reorder content, and change font sizes independently.
 Given that over 60% of email opens happen on mobile devices, this level of control matters.

 4. Mailchimp's Email Builder